Skip to main content

 • K

 Hill’s Pet Nutrition also notes that this veggie contains lutein, “a nutrient that supports eye and heart health.”
 Just think of the benefits!
 The antioxidants in broccoli can also help fight inflammation, though every dog will absorb and react to the nutrients in their own way.
 Just like people — no two canine bodies are the same.
+If you’re unsure whether broccoli is a good choice for your pup, just ask your vet for their best advice.

 Here’s the catch: You might have a gassy pooch on your hands if they eat too much broccoli.
-Though fiber can help with digestion, the American Kennel Club (AKC) explains that it can also get things moving a little too well.
+Even though fiber can help with digestion, the American Kennel Club (AKC) explains that it can also get things moving a little too well.
 Broccoli also contains isothiocyanate, according to Purina, which can cause digestive issues if ingested in large quantities.
 To avoid these unwanted consequences, make sure to feed this veggie in moderation.
 But how much broccoli can a dog eat?

 A Shih Tzu dog licks their nose while standing close to the camera